amancrackpot/DL-Object_Detection/README.md

 This project shows a solution which can be used to issue an alert  when an employee has been detected and is not wearing a helmet in a designated area

+The code needed to recreate the training data and train the model is detailed in the https://github.com/amancrackpot/DL-Object_Detection/ in the object_detection.ipynb notebook.

 ## Training Metrics
 ![Train metrics](https://github.com/amancrackpot/DL-Object_Detection/blob/main/Results/Annotation%202021-06-13%20130329.png?raw=true)